steventux/crampervan/content/blog/cover-it-in-carpet/index.md

 ![Lining around window](lining-around-window.jpg)

 The finish is professional despite being fitted by a complete numpty.
 It was a very humid and rainy day when I did the lining so I had to leave the doors shut, this was a mistake.
-It got very sweaty in the van quite quickly, it was like a glue addict's sauna by the time I'd finished, I'd started the job with a significant hangover and the effects of spray adhesive and dehydration this just made matters worse.
-Character building stuff, I felt semi-euphoric by the time I'd done.
+It got very sweaty in the van quite quickly, it was like a glue addict's sauna by the time I'd finished, I'd started the job with a significant hangover and the effects of spray adhesive and dehydration didn't improve matters.

 ![Bedroom lining](bedroom-lining.jpg)